Verse Eight: The Final Verse

 (VI.92) For the sake of fame, (people) would give away wealth or would get themselves killed; but what use is there with words (of fame)?
 Once they've died, to whom will they bring pleasure?

-A relationship breaks up and something goes bad in our life and we lose a job and so on – it’s like our sand castle has collapsed.
-We were making it into a big thing and being all excited about it, and then, when it collapses, we get all upset.
-The point is not to make a big deal out of either things going well or things not going well, to see it like a dream or like an illusion.
-For that we can do the voidness meditation, that’s the deepest thing.
-At the end of chapter nine of Shantideva’s text, he analyzes these eight worldly dharmas, the eight transitory things:
+For instance, when a relationship we’re in falls apart, we lose our job, or something else goes bad in our life, it’s like our sandcastle has collapsed.
+This is because we made something or someone into a big thing and became all excited; then, when things collapse, we get all upset.
+The point is not to make a big deal out of either things going well or things going badly.
+We need to see them both like a dream or like an illusion.
+To truly develop this deep level of understanding, we need to do voidness meditation.

 (IX.151) With all phenomena devoid in that way, what is there that would've been received; what is there that would've been taken away?
 Who is there who'll become shown respect or contempt, and by whom?